dmars8047/handymkv/README.md

 - Clear and concise progress display
 - Concurrency to reduce overall time
 - Summary of space saved and time elapsed
-- Automated cleanup (after prompt) of raw unencoded files
+- Automated cleanup of raw unencoded files

 ## Objectives